-Please check the Migratory Game Bird Supplement, available in summer, for information on Sandhill crane draw seasons at https://www.wildlife.state.nm.us/ home/publications/.
+Please check the Migratory Game Bird Supplement, available in summer, for information on sandhill crane draw seasons at https://wildlife.dgf.nm.gov/home/ publications.

-Applications may be submitted online: www.wildlife.state. nm.us or call: 1-888-248-6866.
-Applications must be submitted by August 14, 2024 before 5 p.m.
+Applications may be submitted online: wildlife.dgf.nm.gov or call: 1-888-248-6866.
+Applications must be submitted by August 13, 2025 before 5 p.m.
 MDT.
 Up to four hunters may apply per application and up to two hunters may apply per youth-only hunt application.
-Nonrefundable application fees are \$7 per resident and \$13 per nonresident.
+Nonrefundable application fees are \$7 per resident and \$13 per non-resident.
 Additional information about hunt requirements will be given to successful applicants.
-Each draw-season sandhill crane hunter must have the appropriate license(s) (page 8), plus a draw permit check the Migratory Game Bird Supplement, available in summer, for hunt codes and dates.
+Each draw-season sandhill crane hunter must have the appropriate license(s) (page 8), plus a draw permit.
+Check the Migratory Game Bird Supplement, available in summer, for hunt codes and dates.
 A federal Duck Stamp is not required.
 Cranes are often found on private property.
 To access private property, hunters must obtain and possess prior written permission.